OptikaFX/OptikaFX-2D-Documentation/Documentation~/wall-bending.md

 - Detection settings are correct.
 - The caster is close enough to the wall.
 - The shadow angle allows wall bending.
+- The wall receiver has `blockWallBending` enabled.
+- The wall receiver has a valid `WallID`.

+---

+### Large object misses the wall

+If a large object does not trigger Wall Bending, the center ray may be missing the wall.

+Adjust:

+- Increase `Horizontal Ray Samples` to `3`.
+- For very wide objects, increase to `5`.
+- Set `Horizontal Sample Width` closer to `1`.
+- Make sure the wall receiver collider covers the visible wall area.
+- Make sure the shadow projection is long enough to reach the wall.

+Recommended starting point for large objects:

+    Horizontal Ray Samples: 3
+    Horizontal Sample Width: 1

+For trees or very wide props:

+    Horizontal Ray Samples: 5
+    Horizontal Sample Width: 1

 ---